Breviatea: Evolution

 Breviatea is a clade of basal eukaryotes.
 They are closely related to the apusomonads and the Opisthokonta supergroup, and together they compose the larger clade Obazoa, which is the sister group to Amoebozoa.
-Within Breviatea, the four known species are distributed into smaller clades of two species each: one uniting Breviata with Subulatomonas, and one uniting Lenisia with Pygsuia.
+Within Breviatea, the four known genera are distributed into smaller clades of two species each: one uniting Breviata with Subulatomonas, and one uniting Lenisia with Pygsuia.

+The Breviatea group also has a recently found Breviatea-related sister clade with mitochondrial genomes. these groups, found in intertidal mudflat sediment, contain many of the ETC components lost in Breviatea.

 Taxonomy

 History

 The class Breviatea was created in 2004 by British protozoologist Thomas Cavalier-Smith to group a problematic taxon previously known as 'Mastigamoeba invertens'.
-This organism, initially classified in the Archamoebae within phylum Amoebozoa, appeared to strongly diverge in phylogenetic trees based on ribosomal RNA and had a structure very different from other Archamoebae.
-Because of these results, 'M. invertens' was separated into the order Breviatida, contained in the monotypic class Breviatea.
+This organism, initially classified in the Archamoebae within phylum Amoebozoa, appeared to strongly diverge in phylogenetic trees based on ribosomal RNA and had a structure very different from other archamoebae.
+Because of these results, 'M. invertens was separated into the order Breviatida, contained in the monotypic class Breviatea.
 The organism was eventually renamed Breviata anathema.
-A family-level rank for these amoebae, Breviatidae, was formally described by the same author in 2013.
+A second genus and species, Subulatomonas tetraspora, was described in 2011.
+Cavalier-Smith established a family-level rank, Breviatidae, for both genera in 2013.
+The same year, a third genus and species of breviates was described, Pygsuia biforma, later classified by Cavalier-Smith in a separate family Pygsuidae.
+In 2016, a fourth breviate Lenisia limosa was described without a family rank.